Petersen Rock Garden: History

-The garden is managed and owned by Petersen's grand-stepdaughter, Susan Caward, and her family, who has struggled to maintain the lawns and dozens of sculptures.
+The garden was managed and owned by Petersen's grand-stepdaughter, Susan Caward, and her family, who struggled to maintain the lawns and dozens of sculptures.
 In 2011, the garden was named one of Oregon's Most Endangered Places by the Historic Preservation League of Oregon (now known as Restore Oregon).
 The "Endangered Places" program raises awareness of the state's "historic treasures in need of the advocacy and support to save them from demise".
 According to the League, the deteriorating garden needed "maintenance, a business plan and a publicity campaign to ensure stewardship and funds are available to overcome vandalism, theft, and condition issues".
 In 2012, a contractor accidentally damaged one of the stone bridges, catalyzing an effort to document the garden using laser scanning and other technologies.
 The Portland-based company i-Ten measured and archived the site's geospatial data, allowing potential future rebuilding to match the original construction.